Mac.Robertson Girls' High School: History

-Hutton was the head until 1948.
-She was always assessed as a high performer but she was paid less than her male peers even after she was finally recognised as a Principal in 1945.
+Hutton led the school until 1948.
+She was always assessed as a high performer, but was paid less than her male peers even after she was finally recognised as a Principal in 1945.
 She led the school until 1948.
-When Ruby Gainfort, who had been vice-Principal, took over in 1949, there were 700 students in the school.
+When Ruby Gainfort, who had been Vice-Principal, took over in 1949, there were 700 students in the school.
 For the next six years, Hutton was still employed as a part-time teacher.
-Gainfort encouraged a more relaxed atmosphere and was said to knew each of the pupils by name.
+Gainfort encouraged a more relaxed atmosphere and was said to know each of the pupils by name.
 She retired in 1955, having modernised the curriculum and increased pupils' participation in learning.

-The building gained a national trust classification in 1987.
-It was previously gazetted as an Historic Building in 1982.
-The school celebrated its centenary year in 2005 with Melbourne High School in a joined assembly.
+The building was gazetted as an Historic Building in 1982 and gained a National Trust classification in 1987.
+The school celebrated its centenary year in 2005, along with Melbourne High School, in a joined assembly.
 Mac.Rob celebrated by inviting Premier of Victoria Steve Bracks to witness the restarting of the school clock tower (which did not in fact start when the time came).

-In 2019, a burglar broke into Lakeside building and flooded the bottom floor; students then needed to walk to neighbouring schools to study because of the lack of space.
+In 2019, a tragedy occurred when a burglar broke into the Lakeside building and flooded the bottom floor; this required the students to walk to neighbouring schools in order to study due to the lack of overall space.